How to Establish Paternity

 Informal Paternity Statements

 The mother and father need to each retain a copy of their notarized statement.
 Many states have established methods of filing paternity statements with state agencies.
 For information on accomplishing this, get a hold of your state’s Department of Health or Bureau of Vital Statistics.
-To locate your state department of health visit NCHS.

 Legal Disputes Over Paternity